-The reason for the decrease in the Group's profitability is discussed in the results of operations.
-From the point of view of its water business, which the Group considers to be its major growth driver, water revenues has shown steady improvement, more so beginning 2010 as increased water rates took effect, and is expected to improve even further in the succeeding years as the Company already has in line the addition of new wells and expansion of its coverage area and identification of new target markets.
+The reason for the improvement of the Group's profitability is discussed in the results of operations.
+From the point of view of its power and water business, which the Group considers to be its major growth drivers, growth is sustainable in the succeeding years as the Company already has in line the potential expansion and new service areas.